 Less is more…when it comes to using words to get action or results.

 This is the big secret we tend to forget.
-More words usually just leads to more words (i.e., negotiations, arguments, nagging and yelling).
+More words usually just lead to more words (i.e., negotiations, arguments, nagging, and yelling).
 It does not lead to responsible action or results.

 When More Is Actually More…

 If we want more real action from our kids, we actually have to take more action, especially when it comes to teaching them about responsibilities and helping out.
 Typically, we can’t just inform them of what we expect them to do, and have them do it.
 Most of our children are conditioned to have others take care of everything for them.
 The transition into responsibilities is usually met with resistance, so we need to expect it and know how to deal with it.

 More is more…when it comes to taking action to get your kids to take action.

 What do I mean?
 We need to set up a simple system of leverage this summer, where we take the initial action.
 If we want chores completed, our kids wake up to a world where they find they have no goodies.
 The phones, IPads, TV, computer, video games and toys are all unavailable.
 The car doesn’t work and friends are not accessible.